WMECO Electricity Rates

 Competition forces retail electricity providers to offer the lowest rates possible to WMECO customers.
 This allows for individuals to save on their WMECO electric bill.
 Eversource Energy electricity providers also try to make their electric plans different by offering different terms and options such as renewable electricity plans.
 With all of these providers and options, customers have more control over their electric bill and a bigger selection of rates and providers than ever before.

 When switching electricity providers, all you need is your contact and Eversource Energy account information which can be found on your electric bill.
-To compare Eversource Energy (WMECO) providers and plan with your current supply rate, type your zip code into our compare and switch tool, located on the right side of this page.
+To compare Eversource Energy (WMECO) providers and plan with your current supply rate, type your zip code into our compare and switch tool, at the top of this page.
 You will then see top providers and rates for your area.
 After you find a plan that works for you, click select and start filling out the contact and account information to complete your enrollment.

 Your new provider will contact Eversource Energy directly so there is no need to call your utility.
 Typically, it takes one to two billing cycles to see your new provider on your WMECO electric bill.